ni/semi-test-library-dotnet/docs/UserGuide/SMUMergePinGroup.md

 smuBundle.UnmergePinGroup("Vcc");
 ```

-## Measurement data
+## Measurement Data

-When a merged pin group is used, the `MeasureCurrent` method returns PinSiteData associated solely with the group name, representing the total current for all pins in the group.
-Individual pin-level PinSiteData is not provided in this scenario.
-Additionally, `MeasureAndPublishCurrent` method publishes the measurement under the pin group name; however, TestStand step tests evaluate the published data for each individual pin, so the total current value appears for all pins within the merged group.
+When a merged pin group is used, the `Measurevoltage` and `MeasureCurrent` methods return PinSiteData associated with the group name.
+The voltage value reflects the common voltage, and the current value represents the total current for all pins in the group.
+Individual pin-level PinSiteData is not provided in this case.
+If the bundle contains non-merged pins,  their measurements are reported using their respective pin names by default.
+Additionally, `MeasureAndPublishVoltage` and `MeasureAndPublishCurrent` methods publish the measurements under the pin group name.
+However, TestStand step tests evaluate the published data for each individual pin, as TSM does not currently support evaluating data for an entire pin group.
+As a result, the total current value is repeated for each pin within the merged group.

 There is also a sequence style example available that showcases a complete working example of merging SMU pin groups.
 Refer to the [SMUMergePinGroup Example README](https://github.com/ni/semi-test-library-dotnet/blob/main/Examples/source/Sequence/SMUMergePinGroup/README.md) for more details.